Professor and student chat in a building on Ohio State's campus

 Learn more about the Master of Science

 Upcoming information sessions are available to get your questions answered about the Epidemiology specialization.
-Choose your date to save a spot and learn more about this master's degree.
+Choose your date to save a spot and learn more about this interdisciplinary master's degree.

 Research specialization